-- 2.10.
-Genetic studies: - 2.10.1.
-Analysis for m.3243A>G or POLG1 may be available with a rapid turn-around from your specialist mitochondrial centre if discussed directly and likely to alter management.
-Negative results do not exclude other pathogenic mutations. - 2.10.2.
+2.10.
+Genetic studies:

+- 2.10.1.
+Analysis for m.3243A>G or POLG mutations may be available with a rapid turn-around from your specialist mitochondrial centre if discussed directly and likely to alter management.
+Negative results do not exclude other pathogenic mutations, for example m.13513G>A mutation. - 2.10.2.
 MELAS due to the m.3243A>G mutation may be undetectable in blood samples for genetic analysis.
 Blood and urine is preferred for exclusion purposes. - 2.10.3.
-Muscle biopsy: sequential COX/SDH staining of muscle tissue may provide a rapid diagnosis of mitochondrial disease but can appear normal.
+Muscle biopsy: sequential COX/SDH histochemical analysis of muscle tissue may provide a rapid diagnosis of mitochondrial disease but can appear normal.
 Subsequent respiratory chain analysis and genetic testing is required to clarify the genotype and inheritance pattern.
+Whole mtDNA genome sequencing is important to identify other rarer point mutations after excluding the m.3243A>G mutation.

-- 2.11.
-Other considerations: - 2.11.1.
+2.11.
+Other considerations:

+- 2.11.1.
 DVT prophylaxis: usual guidelines for DVT prophylaxis should be followed.
 LMW heparin is not contraindicated in mitochondrial disease. - 2.11.2.
 Constipation is common and gastrointestinal dysmotility can become a major clinical issue.
-The need for aperients (eg movicol) and/or enemata should be assessed at admission and regularly thereafter. - 2.11.3.
+The need for aperients (eg movicol) and/or enemata should be assessed at admission and regularly thereafter.
+A separate gastrointestinal guidelines on the acute and chronic management of gut dysmotility are available on our website.

+- 2.11.3.
 SALT assessment: encephalopathy, cerebellar disease and focal deficits may increase the risk of aspiration pneumonia. - 2.11.4.
-Cardio-respiratory disease: lactic acidosis, electrolyte disturbances, anti-epileptic drugs and fluid replacement may exacerbate or unmask pre-existing cardiac conduction defects or ventricular impairment.
-Reduced respiratory drive due to encephalopathy or drugs may precipitate respiratory failure in the presence of existing respiratory muscle weakness.

-- 3. Specific therapies for stroke-like episodes: - 3.1.
+Cardio-respiratory disease: lactic acidosis, electrolyte disturbances, anti-epileptic drugs and fluid replacement may exacerbate or unmaspre-existing cardiac conduction defects or ventricular impairment.
+Reduced respiratory drive due to encephalopathy or drugs may precipitate respiratory failure in the presence of existing respiratory muscle weakness. - 3.
+Specific therapies for stroke-like episodes: - 3.1.
 There are currently no specific treatments with proven efficacy in strokelike episodes of mitochondrial origin. - 3.2.
 Studies have been hampered by small numbers and a lack of natural history data.
 There is difficulty in defining what constitutes a stroke-like episode, and the tendency for variable degrees of spontaneous resolution means that the true effect of acute therapies is difficult to prove without large trials.
-Prior to the recent development of a disease specific clinical rating scale4 there was difficulty in measuring accrued disability against natural history data. - 3.3.
-L-arginine has been reported to provide benefit, but the non-randomised, open label study design employed excluded this study from the recent Cochrane review of treatments for mitochondrial disorders^{5,6}.
-Most experts are of the opinion that further studies are required to prove this assertion. - Dichloroacetate has been shown to cause unacceptable levels of toxicity (neuropathy) that outweigh any potential benefits7. - 3.5.
-Supplements such as ubiquinone, riboflavin, or creatine have been assessed in small trials but have not been proven to provide benefit in general or in relation to stroke-like episodes6.
+Prior to the recent development of a disease specific clinical rating scale there was difficulty in measuring accrued disability against natural history data. - 3.3.
+L-arginine has been reported to provide benefit, but the non-randomised, open label study design employed excluded this study from the recent Cochrane review of treatments for mitochondrial disorders.
+Most experts are of the opinion that further studies are required to prove this assertion. - 3.4.
+Dichloroacetate has been shown to cause unacceptable levels of toxicity (neuropathy) that outweigh any potential benefits.

+3.5.
+Supplements such as ubiquinone, riboflavin, or creatine have been assessed in small trials but have not been proven to provide benefit in general or in relation to stroke-like episodes.